OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-12.md

 Diligent hands will rule, but laziness leads to forced labour.

 ## Proverbs 12:25
-Anxiety weighs down the heart, but a kind word cheers it up.
+Anxiety burdens the heart, but a kind word lifts it up.

 ## Proverbs 12:26
-The righteous choose their friends carefully, but the way of the wicked leads them astray.
+The righteous are careful in choosing their friends, but the way of the wicked leads them astray.

 ## Proverbs 12:27
 The lazy do not roast their game, but the diligent make use of their resources.